swisskyrepo/DamnWebScanner/README.md

 **Warnings :** Do not use this extension for illegal purpose, the main goal of it is to simplify the life of bug hunters.
 It's a BETA version, many improvements will come don't worry

-## New features
-- Detect if the server is up
-- Start/Stop button
-- New XSS vectors, work in different contexts (JS var, JS function, inside HTML tag, outside HTML tag)
-- Basic page to list the vulnerabilities URL and TYPE
-- Time based SQLi scanner using polyglot vectors (MySQL, SQLite, Oracle, Postgresql, SQL Server)

 ## Install
 You need to install and configure the server, it uses ghost and flask with gunicorn
 ```